 Me: If you like.

-Super-Ky calmly murders the Marshal for being a massive twat, and everyone lives happily ever after.
-When Cotton is asked what he’ll do next, Sue decides to answer for him.
+Super-Ky murders the Marshal for being a massive twat, and everybody lives happily ever after.
+But what will Cotton do now?

-Incredibly, Cotton is put in charge of the Skybase instead.
+Incredibly, Cotton is put in charge of the Skybase.

 Sue: God help them all.

-The episode concludes with yet another reprise for the increasingly wearisome “Doctor who?” joke.
+The episode concludes with another outing for the increasingly wearisome “Doctor who?” joke.

 Sue: But people would say that, wouldn’t they?
-It’s only funny in a universe that has a television show called Doctor Who in it.
-In this fictional universe, it’s a perfectly reasonable question.
-Oh, it’s finished.top
+It’s only funny in a universe, which has a television show called Doctor Who in it.
+In this universe it’s a perfectly reasonable question.
+Oh, it’s finished.

 Sue: I enjoyed that.
-It wasn’t bad at all.
-The plot was interesting, the designs were good, and some of the performances were excellent.
-The bloke playing Cotton was appalling but I can look beyond that.
-It’s two episodes too long, obviously, but it’s definitely well above average.
+Yeah, it wasn’t bad at all.
+The plot was interesting, the designs were very good, and some of the performances were excellent.
+The bloke playing Cotton was appalling, but I can look beyond that.
+It’s two episodes too long, obviously, but it was definitely above average.